-Procedure Code Allowable Modifiers Service Level Service Description HCSIS Description W0026 U2 One-Time Vendor Payment for Respite Camp This is an administrative service to pay the administration fee that is charged when the OHCDS provides an administrative service directly related to the delivery of a Respite Camp vendor service (one time vendor) for an individual who is not self-directing their services.
-The administrative service is billed as a monthly fee which is \$25.00 or 10% per transaction, whichever is less.
-OHCDS Admin Fee/Camp 1-time Vndr Serv-Overnight OHCDS Admin Fee/Camp 1-time Vndr Serv-Day
+Code Modifiers HCSIS Description W0026 One-Time Vendor Payment for Respite Camp This is an administrative service to pay the administration fee that is charged when the provides an administrative service directly the delivery of a Respite Camp vendor set time vendor) for an individual who is not set their services.
+The administrative services monthly fee which is \$25.00 or 10% per to whichever is less.
+OHCDS Admin Fee/Camp 1-time Vndr Scott he OHCDS y related to ervice (one self-directing e is billed as a ransaction, erv-Overnight